-To: The Stakeholders of Nestlé S.A
+To: The Stakeholders of Nestlé SA

-Introduction and objectives of work
+Introduction and objectives of the engagement

 Scope of work

-The scope of work included a review of CSV activities and performance data over the reporting period January 1st to December 31st 2012.
-Specifically, this included the provision of assurance over:
+The scope of work included a review of Creating Shared Value activities and performance data over the reporting period January 1st to December 31st 2015.
+Specifically, this included:

 Opinion and commentary